AGN -- host galaxy photometric decomposition using a fast, accurate and precise deep learning approach: Methods

 We ran GALFIT on the subset of 4800 galaxies from the test set.
 We first ran Sextractor \citep{Bertin1996} on all the test images to determine the central positions in pixels, x and y, the total magnitude of the galaxy, axis ratio (q) and effective radius ($R_e$).
 Sextractor also produces a segmentation map in which all galaxies are identified and can be used to either mask neighbouring galaxies or fit them simultaneously with the central galaxy.
 In order to perform $\chi^2$-minimisation, GALFIT requires a sigma map.
 This sigma map was constructed by adding the Poisson noise contribution from the simulated galaxy (after injecting the AGN contribution) to the error map provided by the \textit{JWST} data.

 We ran GALFIT with a combination of a single S\'ersic profile and a PSF model for the main central galaxy in each image.
 Neighbouring galaxies were masked, unless their light overlaps with the central galaxy, in which case they were fitted simultaneously with a S\'ersic profile.
 The initial estimates of the model parameters can have an impact on whether GALFIT finds a good fit or not.
 That is why we ran GALFIT with different initial parameters of S\'ersic index and magnitudes.
 We chose the best model to be the one with the lowest reduced $\chi^2$.
 For the S\'ersic index of the main galaxy, we chose as initial values $n=1,2,4$, alternatively.
 For the magnitudes of the S\'ersic and PSF models, we used three different combinations of the initial parameters.
 In the first scenario, both models were set to be equal to a magnitude that corresponds to half of the total flux obtained from Sextractor.
 In the other two scenarios, the magnitude of the PSF (S\'ersic) model was set to be 80\% of the total flux while the magnitude of the S\'ersic (PSF) model was set to be 20\%.
 For the rest of the parameters (position x and y, axis ratio, position angle and effective radius), we used as initial values those obtained by Sextractor.
+In total, this resulted in 9 different model configurations (3 S\'ersic index values $\times$ 3 magnitude combinations), from which we selected the one with the lowest reduced $\chi^2$ as the final best fit.
 For the neighbouring galaxies that were fitted simultaneously, we also used the Sextractor parameters plus a S\'ersic index of $n=2$.
+On average, GALFIT took 15 seconds per galaxy to complete the fitting procedure (2500 times slower than the prediction time from Zoobot), which resulted in a total of 90 hours to fill all 9 model configurations (resulting from the different combinations of initial S\'ersic indices and magnitudes) to the 2400 galaxies in our test subset.

 In some cases, GALFIT did not converge and did not produce a fit at all.
 In other cases, even if GALFIT produced an output, it was clearly not a good fit for the surface brightness light.
 We only selected galaxies for which GALFIT produced a good fit, that is, it has a reduced $\chi^2 < 5$ and no non-physical parameters (for example effective radius smaller than 0.5 pixels, or larger than the size of the image stamp, $q < 0.1$, and $n < 0.5$ or $n > 10$).
 In Fig.\,\ref{fig.example_galfit}, we present good GALFIT fits of example galaxies containing varying amounts of injected AGN contribution fractions (from insignificant to dominant AGN contributions), with the original image, the model image (S\'ersic + PSF) and the residual image (original - model) shown in different columns.
 After the best fit had been found, we created images of each model separately (S\'ersic and PSF) using the parameters from the best fit.
 We then calculated the flux within an aperture of 2\arcsec in the S\'ersic model, the PSF model and the original galaxy image.